lukarh/Discord-Bot/README.md

 - **src/handlers/..:** Contains the logic that handles all the events in the events folder
 - **src/utils/..** Contains the logic for various functions that need to be reused throughout the directory

-## Available Local Scripts

-In the project directory, you can run:

-### `node src/index.js`

-Runs the bot/file locally, but does not restart the bot automatically when any saved file changes are made in the directory

-### `nodemon`

-Runs the bot locally and restarts the bot automatically when any saved file changes are made in the directory.
-This works because package.json has already defined "main": src/index.js

 ## Current Features on Version 1.0.1

 - Automatic Features